 There are a number of issues that came to a head with the suspension of withdrawals.
 One problem was that Neil Woodford had invested a portion of the fund in unquoted shares, which meant he couldn’t sell them.
 So, instead, he had to sell the shares in bigger companies (ones that were quoted on the stock exchange) when investors wanted their money back.
 The more of these shares he sold, the higher ratio of unquoted: quoted shares in his fund.
 The regulator, the Financial Conduct Authority, places limits on how much an investment fund can invest in unquoted shares, to make sure that these funds aren’t too risky.

-How long can the suspension last for?
+How long will the suspension last for?

 Who invested in the Woodford Equity Income fund?